Once a Season

 - Starting in the third season there is at least one appearance by Wil Wheaton and Sheldon's rivalry with him.

-- The Coaches' Challenge in The Ultimate Fighter, in which the opposing coaches go head-to-head for $10,000 by playing a different game each season, such as bowling or table hockey.
+- The Coaches' Challenge in The Ultimate Fighter, in which the opposing coaches go head-to-head for $10,000 by playing a different game each season, such as bowling or table hockey, starting with Season 3.
 The only season this didn't happen was Season 4 "The Comeback," which did not have team coaches.

 - With the exception of Season 4, Breaking Bad's Wendy has played a small but crucial role once every season.